 What to Expect

-Quang Phu Cau Incense Village is awash with colour and spectacle.
-Red and Orange being the primary colours on display against a wonderful traditional Vietnamese village backdrop.
-Portraits of villagers and wide angle shots of workers amongst a colour rich background make for amazing and technically brilliant photographs.
+Quang Phu Cau Incense Village is awash with colour and spectacle, red and orange being the primary hues on display.
+Portraits of villagers and wide angle shots of workers against a colour-rich background make for brilliant and visually-arresting photographs.

 |Tour Highlights||Photographic Highlights|

 Tour Length: Half Day – 8:30am – 2:30pm

 Training or guidance will be provided by our photographers throughout the tour.
 Our team will tailor your experience depending on your interest, style and level.
 From amateur to professional, we can provide simple techniques to improve your photography, gain further knowledge of your camera and lenses, and develop your photographic eye.